-1. Understand the Role and Responsibilities of the Commission included in this section.
+1. Understand the Role and Responsibilities of the Commission

+One of the first responsibilities of a new member is to understand the commission's scope of responsibility and operating procedures.
+This information may be obtained by referring to the section of the Municipal Code related to your particular commission included in this section.
 The Planning Commission should be familiar with the Pleasanton General Plan; similarly the Youth Commission knowledgeable about the Youth Master Plan, and every other commission familiar with the ordinance or resolution that created it.
 City staff will provide copies of this information upon your appointment to the commission.